aptivator/mongo-query-compiler-docs/docs/elemental/specialty/ref.md

+## Mongo Query Compiler Documentation

+### $ref

-Instead of specifying a comparator value, a reference may be used, which is an address to one of the object's elements.
-Reference inclusion is supported for all the primitive operators listed in this section: `$gt`, `$gte`, etc.
+For all elemental operators (except `$where`), instead of specifying a comparator value, a reference may be used, which is an address to one of the object's elements.
+This allows handling of use cases where filtering criteria may need to be specified on the object itself.  `$ref` may be used as a replacement for a string expression version of `$where`.  **Note:** `$ref` operator is not supported by mongodb.

 ```javascript
 /* reference equality */